emaildano/advance-wp-query-search-filter/readme.txt

 * Using wp search template to disply the result.
 * Admin can define how many result per page.
 * Admin can sorting the result page by meta key and meta value.
-* Using shorcode to display the search form.
+* Using shortcode to display the search form.

-If you have any problems with current plugin, please leave a message on Forums Posts or goto [Here](http://9-sec.com/).
+If you have any problems with current plugin, please leave a message on Forums Posts or goto [Here](http://9-sec.com/2013/03/advance-wp-query-search-filter/).

 == Installation ==